Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Muscular strength and dementia

 Grip strength is a systemic proxy for cognitive risk.
-A UK Biobank cohort of 340,212 participants followed for 8.5 years documents a linear association: +5 kg of grip strength reduces the risk of incident Alzheimer's disease by approximately 12.6 % and the risk of vascular dementia by approximately 21.2 %. (lien)
+A UK Biobank cohort of 340,212 participants followed for 8.5 years documents a linear association: each +5 kg of grip strength corresponds to an approximately 12.6 % lower risk of incident Alzheimer's disease and an approximately 21.2 % lower risk of vascular dementia. (lien)

 B vitamins and homocysteine

-The VITACOG trial on 271 older subjects with mild cognitive impairment documented a 30 % reduction in annual brain atrophy under B9-B12-B6 supplementation, and a 53 % reduction in subjects whose plasma homocysteine exceeded 13 µmol/L at baseline.
+The VITACOG trial randomised 271 older subjects with mild cognitive impairment; in the 168 who completed the MRI arm, it documented a 30 % reduction in annual brain atrophy under B9-B12-B6 supplementation, and a 53 % reduction in subjects whose plasma homocysteine exceeded 13 µmol/L at baseline.
 Elevated homocysteine signals deficient methylation of the one-carbon cycle. (lien)

 Mitochondria and PQQ